TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-connecting-clientrelatedissueworkbenchmysqletc.md

 * **Troubleshooting connection issues to Azure Database for MySQL?**

-  If you are having connection issues related to Azure Database for MySQL, see [Investigating connection issues with Azure Database for MySQL](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/investigating-connection-issues-with-azure-database-for-mysql/ba-p/2121204).
+  If you're having connection issues related to Azure Database for MySQL, see [Investigating connection issues with Azure Database for MySQL](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/investigating-connection-issues-with-azure-database-for-mysql/ba-p/2121204).

 * **Connecting to Azure Database for MySQL using MySQL Workbench?**